 If you want to be a part of the journey you can visit their official website here, of follow their Instagram page @gatekeeperzine.

-I’m a Senior Writer and Editing Specialist at Thred.
-I originally studied English with Creative Writing at the University of Birmingham and as a music and gaming enthusiast, I’m a nerd for new pop culture releases.
-Follow me on Twitter and drop me some ideas/feedback on email.
+I’m Charlie (He/Him), the Editor In Chief at Thred.
+I studied English at the University of Birmingham and as a music and gaming enthusiast, I’m a nerd for pop culture.
+You can find me curating playlists, designing article headline images, and sipping cider on a Thursday.
+Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.